Implementing a Custom Google Tag Manager Trigger for Form Submission Tracking within an iFrame

 After implementing the above steps, your GTM setup should look something like this:

-• Conversion Tags: Configured to fire on the simplebooking_success event.
+simplebooking_success. - Conversion Tags: Configured to fire on the

 Testing and Verification

-3. Verify Tag Firing: Ensure that the conversion tags fire as expected when the simplebooking_success event is detected.
+postMessageevent to ensure the script correctly pushes the event to the Data Layer. - Verify Tag Firing: Ensure that the conversion tags fire as expected when the

 By following these steps, you can successfully track form submissions within an iframe using Google Tag Manager, even when you do not have direct access to the iframe’s content.
 This approach ensures that you can capture valuable conversion data and optimize your marketing efforts effectively.